What is an innovation analyst? What are the qualities that make a good one? How does a good innovation analyst do tech discovery?

 In their HBS article, “Five discovery skills that distinguish great innovators”, Jeff Dyer, Hal Gergersen, and Clayton M. Christensen argue that “associating” is a very important skill for innovators to have (the other four are questioning, observing, networking, and experimenting).

-Associating (…) is about discovering new directions by making connections across seemingly unrelated questions, problems, or ideas.
-Innovative breakthroughs often happen at the intersection of diverse disciplines and fields.FROM FIVE DISCOVERY SKILLS THAT DISTINGUISH GREAT INNOVATORS.
+Associating helps innovators derive unexpected insights by linking seemingly unrelated concepts.
+Innovative breakthroughs frequently occur at the conjunction of diverse disciplines or fields.FROM FIVE DISCOVERY SKILLS THAT DISTINGUISH GREAT INNOVATORS.
 ARTICLE BY JEFF DYER, HAL GERGERSEN, AND CLAYTON M. CHRISTENSEN.

 At first, associating might sound like a skill that you either have or don’t have.
 And while associating probably comes more natural to some people, there are resources you can use to learn it.
 Wikipedia, for example.
 For more details on this, please see our article, “How to use Wikipedia to boost your discovery skills”.